Best Air Purifier in India 2019 (A MUST READ Guide)

 How much electricity do Air purifiers consume?

-Most energy efficient air purifiers consume about 25-60 watts.
+The most energy efficient air purifiers consume about 25-60 watts.
 Even if the purifier isn’t designed to be energy efficient, it won’t consume more than 200 watts.
 Sounds too much?
-Well, it’s way lesser than your desktop, TV etc. and will save tons on the medical bills (as Delhites about it).
+Well, it’s way lesser than your desktop, TV, etc. and will save tons on the medical bills (as Delhites about it).

 While, air purifiers are designed to improve health, some purifiers like those that use Photo-Catalytic Filter release ozone which can be quite dangerous for asthma patients.
 Since such purifiers (ones that release ozone) will have a mention about it in their description you couldn’t go wrong.
 So why do some models release ozone?
 That’s in order to help tackle strong odors and chemicals present in the air.